GatorIncubator/gatorgrouper/README.md

 curl https://pyenv.run | bash
 ```

 After the completion of this command, Pyenv should be installed.
-Please make sure that you have the
+Please make sure that you
-following lines in your `~/.bashrc` or similar file types after following the installation instructions in [this](https://github.com/gkapfham/dotfiles) repository.
+have the following lines in your `~/.bashrc` or similar file types after following the
+installation instructions in Professor Kapfhammer's [dotfiles](https://github.com/gkapfham/dotfiles)
+repository.

 ```shell
 export PATH="~/.pyenv/bin:$PATH"